Eligible activities and flag requirements

 To be eligible for application of the tonnage tax scheme, profits must be derived from the operation of seagoing vessels for the following shipping activities:

 - Towing activities or the provision of general assistance to ships at sea.
-Ships eligible are those whose operational activities are carried out for more than 50% at sea in any one year.
+Ships whose activities mainly consist of towage services in ports are excluded.

-- Exploration of the seabed (research vessels).
+- Exploration of the seabed (research ships).

 - Cable and pipe-laying on the seabed.

 - Tackle and lifting activities at sea (crane ships).

 Profits from ancillary activities directly related to these qualifying shipping activities are included in the tonnage-tax scheme provided that the ancillary activities will not exceed 50% of the overall annual gross revenue (both ship-specific and other) of the tax payer.
 These include loading and unloading (stevedoring), as well as ship-brokering activities carried out by the taxpayer itself.
 Directly related activities of this kind fall within the scope of the regulations insofar as they are performed on behalf of ships operated by the taxpayer.

 As regards the vessels mentioned under 3 – 7 above the tonnage tax based profit will be supplemented with the profits derived from activities other than towing or general assistance, transportation of dredged material and transportation of goods or persons over sea respectively.
 For these profits the regular tax regime applies.

 The following activities with respect to a qualifying ship can be carried out under the tonnage tax scheme: